 - Does the impairment or disturbance inhibit the affected person from making a specific decision when they need to make it, and no support can help them make the decision?

 A person is unable to make a decision when:

 - They do not understand the information provided about the decision or what making the decision means

 - They cannot retain information needed to make the decision

 - They cannot process the information needed to make the decision or weigh up the positives and negatives

 - They cannot communicate their decision.
 Communication need not be through words but could be through signs or other non-verbal cues and taking a long time to communicate does not matter.
 You should try to find a method of communication if possible before establishing mental incapacity.

 All decisions made on behalf of someone lacking mental capacity must be made in their best interests.
 One of the few exceptions to this is when a person leaves an Advance Decision refusing certain medical treatment (including lifesaving treatment) in the future if they lose their capacity.

 The Mental Capacity Act Code of Practice sets out a useful checklist to help decide whether a decision is in a person’s best interests, including:

-The person caring for the affected person will usually be the one to undertake the mental capacity assessment.
-In many scenarios the person is being looked after in hospital or a care home and sometimes it will be close family members who have been authorised to make decisions by a Lasting Power of Attorney or the Court of Protection.
+The person caring for the affected person will usually be the one to undertake the mental capacity assessment for a simple task.
+In many scenarios, the person is being looked after in a hospital or a care home and sometimes it will be close family members who have been authorised to make decisions by a Lasting Power of Attorney or the Court of Protection.